 A startup is a new business that often needs investors to help it grow.
 You can be part of this!

-It can be somewhat risky, but you can increase your chances of success by researching and really understanding the startup before investing money.
+It can be somewhat risky, but you can increase your chances of success by researching and understanding the startup before investing money.

 You can be paid in a few ways, including shares and interest.